mathgladiator/adama-lang/docs/blog/2020-07-11-performance-updates-and-good-enough.md

 And this is just what happens when using a reactive cache which can be blown away at any moment.

 With the physics sorting out as way better, we must return to the decision to leverage a stateful transport like WebSocket because it may be a horrific idea as stateful services are exceptionally hard.
 The moment you have a socket, you have a different game to play on the server.
 This new socket game is mucher hard to win.
-Now, it is very easy to get started and achieve impact, but the moment you consider reliability and must think about what happens when your stateful service dies.
+Now, it is very easy to get started and achieve impact.
+However, the moment you consider reliability you must think about what happens when your stateful service dies.
 This is the path for understanding why databases exist.
+It's so hard that there is a reason that databases are basically empires!

 In this context, using a socket is appropriate because it has one job: leverage the prior state that the connection has in a predictable way.
 For devices to the server, the socket is used simply as a way of minimizing data churn on the client.
 For instance, the "stateful server code" is simply: